-Getting employees to take time off is extremely important to ensure that they’re able to continue doing their jobs effectively.
+Getting employees to take time off is how you can ensure they’re able to continue doing their jobs effectively and not burn out.
 Of course, just reminding employees to take time off is usually not enough.
-There needs to be a concerted effort on the part of leadership to make it clear that being busy and constantly working isn’t the expectation.
+There needs to be a concerted effort from leadership to make it clear that being busy and constantly working isn’t the expectation.

 Busyness (or the perception of busyness) is often seen as a badge of honour in business.
-We put in long hours, take few breaks, never go on vacation and are commended for our hard work and dedication.
-In fact, according to a 2017 Forbes article, more than half of Americans leave portions of their paid time-off (PTO) unused.
+We put in long hours, take few breaks, never go on vacation, and are commended for our hard work and dedication.
+In fact, according to Forbes, more than half of Americans leave portions of their paid time-off (PTO) unused.

 A people-based culture should actually put people first by encouraging them to take genuine time off, where they are able to truly disconnect from work.
 In a year that has already been extremely challenging, people may be feeling the pressure to work extra hard to make up for fewer clients or sales or less revenue for the company as a whole.
 However, now more than ever, it’s important to make sure that your employees are taking time off.

-An article by the Harvard Business Review discusses how when we’re continually busy, we often don’t have the ability to complete important tasks since that we “run around putting out fires all day, racing to meetings, ploughing through emails, and getting to 5 or 6 PM with the sick realization that we haven’t even started our most important work of the day”.
+The Harvard Business Review discusses how when we’re continually busy, we often don’t have the ability to complete important tasks since we “run around putting out fires all day, racing to meetings, ploughing through emails, and getting to 5 or 6 PM with the sick realization that we haven’t even started our most important work of the day”.

 You can also encourage employees to take impromptu days off, with management approval.
-If they have completed their projects and need the day off, it’s good for morale and future productivity to allow employees to take a personal day.
-This kind of flexibility can also help you retain your best employees and creates an attractive employer brand for candidates.
+If they've completed their projects and need the day off, it’s good for morale and future productivity to allow employees to take a personal day.
+This kind of flexibility can also help you retain your best employees and creates an attractive employer brand for potential job candidates.

 To allow employees to truly disconnect during the holidays, you can provide them with a few resources.
-For one, give them a template for out-of-office emails which includes a designed contact, e.g. “If you have any questions, please contact my manager Susan”.
-Very few jobs will require an emergency, after-hours contact, and you can delegate this decision to the employee’s manager.
+For one, give them a template for out-of-office emails which includes a designated contact, e.g. “If you have any questions, please contact my manager Susan”.
+Very few jobs will require an emergency after-hours contact, but you can delegate this decision to the employee’s manager.